 - Bring to boil, cover with lid, lower heat and simmer for about 45 minutes, until potatoes are soft and water has evaporated, leaving a nice sauce.

-Serve with a salad and feta.
+Serve with a Greek salad or some other salad and anthotyro (low fat cheese).

 Gavros (fresh anchovies) was so fresh and extra big this Tuesday so I couldn’t resist marinating some.
 I also bought some piperies Florinis, but this time made something totally different than the last dip I had made.
-I also had some leftover yellow split peas (in Greek it is called Fava) from Monday, which I made the most delicious dip, something like a cross between tzatziki and hoummus, so when we came back from the beach, having all these ingredients in the refrigerator, I roasted some bread and prepared a quick mezes.
+I also had some leftover yellow split peas (in Greek it is called Fava) from Monday, which I made the most delicious dip, something like a cross between tzatziki and hoummus, so when we came back from the beach, having all these ingredients in the refrigerator, I roasted some bread and prepared a quick appetizer.
 I forgot to tell you that on Tuesday I also made some pickled cherries which transformed this appetizer into a gourmet treat.